-checkout command is used to check out of an existing branch and view another branch of code.
-For instance, you may check out of the main branch of your code to view a branch that contains the code for a bug fix.
+The git checkout command is used to check out of an existing branch and view another branch of code.

 This tutorial will discuss, with examples, the basics of checking out code in Git and how to use the git checkout command.
 By the end of reading this guide, you’ll have all the knowledge you need to checkout code in Git like a pro.